pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 </PoiTooltip>

 <PoiTooltip top={85} left={81}>
-<strong>Query param values</strong>
+<strong>Query constants</strong>
 {' '}
-are identified and replaced with `?`.
+are identified and replaced with a `?`.
 </PoiTooltip>

 <svg title='' src='use-case-tutorials/sql_queries.png'/>
 :::

+> Let's examine one of the normalized SQL queries.

 2. Scroll down to the "Summary" table.

-> For requests with longer message bodies, it's often easier to view the data in JSON form.
+> For longer queries, it's often easier to view the data in JSON form.

 3. Hover over the third row.
-Click the `>` character that appears to expand the row and see the row data in json form.
+Click the `>` that appears to expand the row.

-> Here, you can see that the `sock_id` values have been replaced by a `?` in the query.
+> Inspect the query and you'll see that the `sock_id` values have been replaced with the `?` placeholder.

 4. Click the `>` to close the row.

-> Let's view health stats only for this particular query type.
+> Next, let's view latency, error and throughput for the constants passed to this normalized query.

-5. Instead of clicking the row's `>` icon, click the actual query text (`SELECT sock.sock_id AS...`) for the third row.
+5. Instead of clicking the `>`, click the actual query text (`SELECT sock.sock_id AS...`) for the same row.

-> This script shows the same request health stats over time for each individual parameter for the given normalized SQL query.
+> This script shows latency, error, and throughput for each individual parameter for the given normalized SQL query.

-> The "Summary" table shoes the individual values passed to the `sock_id` parameter for this particular query.
+> The "Summary" table shows the individual parameters passed to `sock_id` in the normalized query.

 ::: div image-xl relative
 <PoiTooltip top={75} left={2}>